MicrosoftDocs/fabric-docs/docs/workload-development-kit/item-lifecycle.md

 1. Create an "empty" item.
 1. Edit and save the new item.

-This process can be divided into four phases, which are described in details in the following sections:
+This process can be divided into the following phases:

 1. [Create an empty item](#create-an-empty-item)
 1. [Load the item](#load-the-item)